Semi-Discriminative Representation Loss for Online Continual Learning: Conclusion

 \section{Conclusion}

 The two fundamental problems of continual learning with small episodic memories are: (\emph{i}) how to make the best use of episodic memories; and (\emph{ii}) how to construct most representative episodic memories.
-Gradient-based approaches have shown that the diversity of gradients computed on data from different tasks is a key to generalization over these tasks.
-In this paper we demonstrate that the most diverse gradients are from samples that are close to class boundaries.
-We formally connect the diversity of gradients to discriminativeness of representations, which leads to an alternative way to reduce the diversity of gradients in \cl{}.
-We subsequently exploit ideas from \ac{DML} for learning more discriminative representations, and furthermore identify the shared and different interests between continual learning and \ac{DML}.
-In \cl{} we would prefer larger margins between classes as the same as in \ac{DML}.
-The difference is that \cl{} requires less compact representations for better compatibility with future tasks.
-Based on these findings, we provide a simple yet efficient approach to solving the first problem listed above.
-Our findings also shed light on the second problem: it would be better for the memorized samples to preserve as much variance as possible.
-In most of our experiments, randomly chosen samples outperform those selected by gradient diversity (\ac{GSS}) because the memory size is limited and hence random samples contain more diversity as we demonstrate in \Cref{fig:2dim_example}.
-It could be helpful to select memorized samples by separately considering the representativeness of inter- and intra-class samples, i.e., those representing margins and edges.
-We will leave this for future work.
+Gradient-based approaches have demonstrated that the diversity of gradients computed on samples from old and new tasks is a key to generalization over these tasks.
+In this paper we formally connect the diversity of gradients to discriminativeness of representations, which leads to an alternative opportunity to reduce the diversity of gradients in \cl{}.

+We subsequently exploit ideas from \acl{DML} for learning more discriminative representations.
+In \cl{} we prefer larger margins between classes as in \acl{DML}; however, \cl{} requires less compact representations for better compatibility with future tasks.
+Based on these findings, we propose a more efficient approach for a better use of the episodic memory than gradient-based methods can provide.
+Our findings also shed light on the question how to construct a better episodic memory: in particular, it is preferable that the memory preserves general information on non-necessary dimensions as well.

+One important concern in \cl{} is that the model is expected to encounter unknown data distributions.
+The generalization on known tasks requires more compatibility than static learning and hence brings the question: how can a model learn better representations for unseen tasks?
+We will leave this question for future work.